JOY OF AGEING ESOTERICALLY

 It could be that for some, retirement and letting go of the burdens of holding down a job, raising a family and paying off the mortgage is finding the beauty in ageing, while for others it might be more about an appreciation of how they’ve developed as a person over the years, recognising how much they’ve grown and how that has allowed them to live with more harmony and wisdom in their relationships.

-We invite you to share with us anything you have noticed about yourself and others that might help to expand our awareness regarding the beauty of ageing.
+We invite you to share with us anything you have noticed about yourself and others that might help to expand our awareness regarding the Beauty in Ageing.

 Gayle Cue